anthonykasza/crypto-terms/README.md

 https://etherhack.positive.com/#/ - an ethereum smart contract CTF

+https://github.com/blockthreat/blocksec-ctfs - a catalog of crypto CTFs and training by Peter Kacherginsky

 https://www.odysseydao.com/learn - a catalog of great reading material for getting into web3 and defi. the pages load really slow for me :(

 Chainalysis Crypto Crime reports - execllent reporting and graphs on crime involving cryptocurencies